aesalazar/kaxaml/readme.md

 # This Fork

-This is a fork of the orginal project that is upgraded to .net 9.
-Seems the original project has gone quite so I am maintaining this here.
-Note this no longer supports Silverlight so if that is something you need, stick with the original.
+This is a fork of the orginal project that has been upgraded to .net 9.
+It seems the original project has gone quiet so I am maintaining this here.
+Note that this no longer supports Silverlight so if that is something you need, stick with the original.

-This is a fantasic project - kudos to the original devs.
-I have taken the liberty of performing significant code cleanup and modernization as well as adding feature I have always wanted.
+This is a fantasic project that are find very useful for my XAML work - kudos to the original devs.
+I have taken the liberty of performing significant code cleanup and modernization as well as adding features I have always wished for.
 No real roadmap to speak of, just fixing and adding things as they come up.
 I welcome any feedback.

 # Changelog